 This supplement, recommended for adults only, hits most of the marks for what to look for in a liquid.
 The nutrient formulation provides a healthy mix of what you would expect in a multivitamin off the shelf.

-This liquid contains more iron than most (9 mg), which is just over the recommended amount for men (8 mg) and half of what pre-menopausal women should have daily (18 mg).
+This liquid contains more iron than most (9 mg), which is just over the recommended amount for men (8 mg) and half of what women should have daily (18 mg), per the National Institutes of Health.
 This makes it a great choice for most women as well as men who eat a mostly plant-based diet.

 This liquid multivitamin does not need to be refrigerated, so as long as you avoid extreme temperatures, you can carry this with you.
 It also does not have artificial sweeteners, as it's sweetened with sugar.

-2. Best for Women: Garden of Life Vitamin Code Multivitamin Liquid
+2. Garden of Life Vitamin Code Multivitamin Liquid

 Garden of Life is an established brand of supplements often tested by Consumer Lab, which makes it a generally good choice.
 While this particular supplement has not been tested, it gets points for the reputable brand behind it.